finos/FDC3/docs/agent-bridging/spec.md

 ```

 For messages that target a specific agent, the Desktop Agent Bridge will augment the message with a `source` field and return it to the calling agent and the app that made the original request.

+If all agents (or the targeted agent) return errors, then a suitable error string should be forwarded in the `payload.error` field as returned by at least one of the agents.
+This allows the agent that made the original request to return that error to the app that made the original API call.
+All agents that returned errors should be listed in the `errorSources` array and the error message strings they returned (or that were applied because they timed out) listed in the `errorDetails` array (in the same order as `errorSources`).

 However, API calls that require a collated response from all agents where at least one agent returns a successful response, will result in a successful response from the Desktop Agent Bridge (i.e. no `error` element should be included), with the agents returning errors listed in the `errorSources` array and the error message strings they returned (or that were applied because they timed out) listed in the `errorDetails` array (in the same order as `errorSources`).
 This allows for successful exchanges on API calls such as `fdc3.findIntent` where some agents do not have options to return and would normally respond with (for example) `ResolveError.NoAppsFound`.